Visual Composer, Beaver Builder or Thrive Content Builder – Which is the Best WordPress Page Builder Plugin?

 The templates and layouts from all three of these plugins are fully customizable through the page builder interfaces.

-Although the Beaver Builder has the best-looking templates, the varied selection of Visual Composer templates provide the most flexibility.
+Although Beaver Builder has the best-looking templates, the varied selection of Visual Composer templates provide the most flexibility.

 Modules and Elements